jrodl3r/jrod.io/README.md

 ## Build

 Run `ng build` to build the project for production.
+The compiled files will be stored in `dist/jrod-v4/browser`.

+## Build (SSR)

-The build artifacts will be stored in the `dist/` directory.
+Run `ng build:ssr` to build the server files necessary for server-side rendering.
+The compiled files will be stored in `dist/jrod-v4/server`.

 ## Run (Development)